gogosoon/mattermost-setup-docs/readme.md

-# Install Mattermost Production - step by step full commands
+# Install Mattermost on Ubuntu - step by step full commands

 In this documentation, we will be installing mattermost step by step.